RedisLabs/redislabs-docs/content/rs/databases/auto-tiering/quickstart.md

 ## Set up a cluster and enable Auto Tiering

-1. Direct your browser to `https://localhost:8443/new#/` on the host machine to see the Redis Enterprise Software admin console.
+1. Direct your browser to `https://localhost:8443/new` on the host machine to see the Redis Enterprise Software Cluster Manager UI.

     {{<note>}}
 Depending on your browser, you may see a certificate error.